singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 62	}
 ```

-If we had additional information about the expected usages of the stacks, then we could modify this algo­ rithm accordingly.
+If we had additional information about the expected usages of the stacks, then we could modify this algo­rithm accordingly.
 For example,  if we expected Stack  1  to have many more elements than Stack 2, we could allocate more space to Stack 1  and lessspace to Stack 2.

-##### Approach 2: Flexible Divisions
+**Approach 2: Flexible Divisions**

 A second approach is to allow the stack blocks to be flexible in size.
 When one stack exceeds its initial capacity, we grow the allowable capacity and shift elements as necessary.